panther-labs/panther/docs/gitbook/operations/ops-home.md

 # Background

-Panther has 5 CloudWatch dashboards to provide visibility in the operation of the system:
+Panther has 5 CloudWatch dashboards to provide visibility into the operation of the system:

 - PantherOverview: An overview all errors and performance of all Panther components.
 - PantherCloudSecurity: Details of the components monitoring infrastructure for CloudSecurity.